 He began at the Cotswold Community in 1989 which gave him the opportunity to work alongside pioneers such as Barbara Dockar-Drysdale, Eric Miller and Isobel Menzies-Lyth.
 He is skilled in understanding and working with the inner worlds of children, families, staff and the dynamics of organisations.
 He has consulted and delivered training to, amongst others, Inner London Schools.
 As well as working with families and professionals who have children placed at The Mulberry Bush, Angus works with various organisations and local authorities to help develop innovative practise within the sector.

-Caryn Onions, Head of Therapies and Networks Team, BSc (Hons.), CQSW, M.A.C.P
+Dr Caryn Onions, Head of Therapies and Networks Team, M.A.C.P

 She moved into the NHS and was employed for eight years in a team which specialises in treating children and families who have emotional and mental health difficulties.
 She has a particular clinical interest in early parent-infant relationships, has written about this work, and is particularly interested in how unresolved parental difficulties can affect children.
-She teaches at the British Association of Psychotherapists, runs training for social workers and supervises and consults to others working with children.
+Caryn recently completed her Doctorate in Clinical Practice at Exeter University.

 Dave Roberts, Head of The Mulberry Bush Outreach Teaching School, Dip.
 SW, BA (Hons.), MA in Therapeutic Child Care